sebastian2696/SimpleScalarUbuntu/README.md

 download the [simplesim](http://www.simplescalar.com/agreement.php3?simplesim-3v0e.tgz)
 and move it to the /build folder

-chmod +x installscript_32.sh or chmod +x installscript_64.sh and execute The Global Variables need to be defaulted source ~/.bashrc
+chmod +x installscript_32.sh or chmod +x installscript_64.sh and execute one of the 2 scripts

+The Global Variables need to be defaulted source ~/.bashrc

 This is crosscompiler necessary to run an application on the SimpleScalar